 Creating the Burnt Sugar Topping

-The trick is to getting an even layer of burnt sugar is to spread the sugar in an even layer first.
+- The trick is to get an even layer of burnt sugar is to spread the sugar in an even layer first.
 I find the back of a spoon helps with that.

 Slow and Steady Wins the Race